taj-ny/InputActions/docs/configuration.md

 # Configuration
 > [!IMPORTANT]
-> Due to the plugin's ability to simulate input and execute commands, you may want to restrict write access to the configuration file.
+> Depending on your threat model, it may be desired to restrict write access to the configuration file, as the plugin can block input events, simulate them and run commands as the user, allowing for escaping improperly configured sandboxes.
 >
 > Until v1.0.0 is released, breaking changes may be introduced at any time, after that only major versions (v2.0.0, v3.0.0 etc.) will introduce breaking changes.